Nicnl/darq_ultrawide_resolution_editor/README.md

 Please keep in mind that this tool only modifies the resolution of the save file.
 It doesn't attempt to fix any gameplay-related issues, so you might encounter some.

-But; As I'm playing through the game, I'll report if I encounter any issues during the different chapters.

 You may have to revert to one of the default 16/9 resolutions to get past problematic chapters.
 But remember that you can revert back to the resolution you like once you get past those chapters.

+As I'm playing through the game, I'll report if I encounter any issues during the different chapters.
 Chapters at 3840x1600:

 - Chapter 1: No issues, works perfectly